Bouyei people: Names

 In Congjiang County, Guizhou, there is a group that refer to themselves as "Buyeyi, 布也益", but are officially classified by the Chinese government as ethnic Zhuang.

 Distribution

 The Bouyei primarily live in the Qianxinan and Qiannan prefectures of southern Guizhou Province, as well as in Yunnan and Sichuan provinces and the Guangxi Zhuang Autonomous Region.
-Economic migration has also led to Bouyei communities in coastal provinces such as Zhejiang, Guangdong, Fujian and Jiangsu.
+Economic migration has also led to Bouyei communities in coastal provinces such as Zhejiang and Guangdong.

 In Vietnam, they are located in Mường Khương District of Lào Cai and Quản Bạ District of Hà Giang Province.